 The best part of this scallops recipe is that it's really simple.
 There's no chopping, only very easy mixing, and the rest of the time it just sits in the oven.
 That's my kind of recipe, if it means I don't have to spend an hour in the kitchen prepping things!

-Well, obviously, this casserole has scallops in it!
+Not to state the obvious, but this casserole has scallops in it!
 Scallops are a shellfish.
-Many people are familiar with its shell, as the scallop seashell is has an iconic shape that’s popular in décor, crafts, and more.
+Many people are familiar with its shell, as the scallop seashell is has an iconic shape that's popular in décor, crafts, and more.
 Not everyone has eaten one, though.
-They definitely have a seafood-y taste, but they aren’t fishy at all.
+They definitely have a seafood-y taste, but they aren't fishy at all.
 The meat is tender and flavorful, but not overpowering.